tprasadtp/ubuntu-post-install/docs/tasks.md

 ```

 !!! warning
     Don't mix Python 3 packages with Python 2 packages.
+Also, some recent distributions do not support Python2.

 ## Purge Unwanted Packages

 This will purge Unwanted packages from the system.

-- The packages mentioned in the list purge.list or under `config.purge` in yaml will be purged
+- The packages mentioned in `config.purge` in yaml.
 - The format of the purge.list is similar to that of packages, one packages per line of the file and no comments or anything else.

 !!! warning
-    It is necessary to pass command line argument `-d` or `--deboalt` to run this task if you are using lists mode.
-With YML you can set the flag  `config.flags.purge_enabled: true` in config and `-d` is not necessary.
+    It is necessary to pass command line argument `-d` or  set `config.flags.purge_enabled: true` in config.

 ## Reset repositories / Purge PPAs

-- This will reset the repositories added by this script, and purge ppas added by this script in the list ppa.list or config yaml.
+- This will reset the repositories, and purge ppas added by this script.
 - This will **NOT** reset or remove repositories added by the DEB files.
 - Simulate option has no effect on this action and ppa-purge **WILL** downgrade packages if necessary.

 !!! bug "Scope of this function"
     This will **NOT** remove PPAs or repositories you have added manually or those added while installing DEB files.
+    Additionally, this will not un-install packages installed from those repos and PPAs.

 ## Installing Snap packages